Kaleab-A/OpenCVPageViewImprover/README.md

   - Should have install python 3 and set to environment variable
   - Should have cv2 libirary installed

-If python not downloaded, download from [Python.org](https://www.python.org/downloads/)
+To download python, download from [python.org](https://www.python.org/downloads/)

-To set to enviroment variable, follow steps from [here](https://geek-university.com/python/add-python-to-the-windows-path/)
+To set it to enviroment variable, follow steps from [here](https://geek-university.com/python/add-python-to-the-windows-path/)

 ### To install openCV in python, run this on command line:
 > pip install opencv-python